ImNotCraftyy/Vencord-Userplugins/README.md

 ### Features

-- Works in servers, DMs, and group DMs.
+- Works in servers, DMs, and group DMs
-- Assign different reactions to selected users.
+- Assign different reactions to selected users
-- Supports Unicode and custom emojis.
+- Supports Unicode and custom emojis

+> [!WARNING]
-> **Warning:** This userplugin has a chance of getting you banned.
+> This userplugin has a chance of getting you banned.
 Use at your own risk!

 ---

 ## Staff Crowns

-Adds a Crown/Tag to Server Owners (or Admins/Management).
+Adds a Crown/Tag to Server Owners (or Admins/Management)

+> [!NOTE]
+> This plugin was ported from **BetterDiscord.**

 ### Features

-- Crowns for Owners, Administrators, and Moderators.
+- Crowns for Owners, Administrators, and Moderators

-> *This plugin was ported from **BetterDiscord.***

 ---